Tatis back in lineup for Padres after 80-game PED suspension - KESQ

 AP Baseball Writer

-PHOENIX (AP) — Fernando Tatis Jr. is back in the lineup for the San Diego Padres.
+PHOENIX (AP) — Fernando Tatis Jr. is back with the San Diego Padres, bringing his trademark flair to the game of baseball.

-The young superstar will bat leadoff and play in right field against the Diamondbacks on Thursday, playing in the big leagues for the first time since an 80-game PED suspension that shocked and angered his teammates, management and a fan base.
+The 24-year-old is playing in a regular season game on Thursday for the first time since an 80-game PED suspension that shocked and angered his teammates, management and a fan base.
+He’ll bat leadoff and play right field against the Arizona Diamondbacks.

+“It’s like my debut in the big leagues — those nerves again,” Tatis said before the game.
+“Just happy to be here, grateful for the chance.
+We have a long way to go, so can’t wait to contribute.”

 Tatis missed all of last season after breaking his left wrist — reportedly in a motorcycle accident in his native Dominican Republic.
 He was on the cusp of returning from that when his PED suspension was announced on Aug.
 12. He blamed his positive test on a cream he said he used for ringworm.